7 Best Gritty Soldier Fitness Alternatives (2026 Compared)

 1. Structure and Progression

-Programs like Combat Fitness offer clear, long-term progression, while others may rely more on varied workouts.
+Programs like Combat Fitness offer clear, periodized, long-term progression, while others rely more on varied daily workouts.
+For tactical athletes preparing for a fitness test or selection, that structured progression is usually the deciding factor.

 2. Specificity to Tactical Demands